ObeyLordGoomy/frhd.js/README.md

 # frhd.js
+A lightweight tool for interacting with FreeRiderHD that has no dependencies.

-FreeRiderHD tool for making api calls and editing tracks
+Allows api calls and track managemnet.

 Example script for api calls
 ```const fr = require('frhd.js');